Dakin Seeking Foster Caregivers

 The first step to becoming a foster caregiver is to attend a Foster Orientation meeting.
-Dakin will hold Orientations at 171 Union Street in Springfield on the following dates:
+Dakin will hold a Foster Orientation at 171 Union Street in Springfield on:

 Minimum Age: For everyone!
 Primary foster parent(s) must be 18 years or older, however, children are very welcome to assist with foster care when safe and appropriate.
 Primary foster parent must have transportation.